Grafana: Troubleshooting missing data points in Grafana charts

 👋 Welcome to the Stackhero documentation!

-- Customizable domain name secured with HTTPS (for example, https://grafana.your-company.com).
+- Use your own custom domain with automated HTTPS provisioning for secure, branded access (for example, https://grafana.your-company.com).

 Are you noticing gaps in your Grafana charts?
 A common cause is a mismatch in scrape intervals between Prometheus and Grafana.
 Here is how you can address this: